Looking for unique and creative ceiling design ideas? Here are seven creative ways to make your ceiling so much more interesting.

-This study ceiling is from a house I photographed in Nashville.
+This study ceiling is from another house that I photographed in Nashville.

-The decorator told me that they found this arch in an old barn and had it reconfigure to the ceiling.
+The decorator told me that they found this arch in an old barn and had it reconfigured to the ceiling.

 If you don’t have an old barn lying around, you could recreate this with reclaimed wood and a lot of patience.